faye/faye-websocket-node/README.md

 #### `driver.on('open', function(event) {})`

-Sets the callback to execute when the socket becomes open.
+Adds a callback to execute when the socket becomes open.

 #### `driver.on('message', function(event) {})`

-Sets the callback to execute when a message is received. `event` will have a `data` attribute containing either a string in the case of a text message or a `Buffer` in the case of a binary message.
+Adds a callback to execute when a message is received. `event` will have a `data` attribute containing either a string in the case of a text message or a `Buffer` in the case of a binary message.